01:146:310 PHYSIOLOGICAL ADAPTATION: HEART, STRESS, AND EXERCISE

 Course Satisfies Learning Goals

 The goal of this course is to develop the student's knowledge and understanding of how the heart and vasculature respond to stress and exercise.
 The students should understand the body as a whole integrative system.
-Students should be able to identify the physiological mechanisms of heart adjust (short-term) and adaptation (long-term).
-It is expected that the students understand the unique role of heart and vasculature in maintaining homeostasis under an increase environmental demand and/ or internal body inputs.
-It is expected that they will recognize and will acquire some understanding about the heart view in the past and now days.
-Recognize the gender differences in the cardiovascular physiology, exercise and stress responses.
-Students should comprehend the scientific basis of interventions (exercise, physical training, meditation) to improve cardiovascular health and stress reduction.
+Students should be able to identify the physiological mechanisms of cardiovascular adjustments (short-term) and adaptation (long-term).
+It is expected that students will understand the unique role of heart and vasculature in maintaining homeostasis under an increase of internal body inputs and environmental demands.
+It is expected that students will recognize and will acquire some understanding about current and historical views of cardiovascular physiology and functional adaptation of the body.
+Gender differences in cardiovascular physiology, exercise and stress responses will be discussed.
+Students should comprehend the scientific basis of interventions (exercise, physical training, meditation) to improve cardiovascular health and minimize stressful conditions.

 Exams, Assignments, and Grading Policy